 This post may contain affiliate links.
 For more information, read my disclosure policy.

 These are my Mom’s Famous Russian Tea Cakes!
 They’re the perfect classic Christmas cookie and we’ve been making them for my entire life.
 You can make these easy cookies in no time.
+The most popular name for these are Snowball Cookies but they’re the same recipe and everyone loves them.
+My mom gets several requests to make them all year long.

 What is a Russian Tea Cake?

+I don’t make a ton of recipes more than once, but I make my mom’s Russian Tea Cake Recipe several times a year.
 My mom has been making these longer than I’ve been alive.
 I call them her Famous Russian Tea Cakes because she’s always the one that makes them – and they’re always expected (and requested!) at parties.
 She makes them for Christmas, for Easter, for every holiday…and just because it’s a Tuesday.

-5 Ingredients in a Russian Tea Cakes
+5 Ingredients in Snowball Cookies

 There are just a few ingredients in these easy cookies: